 Berufsvereinigung der Bildenden Künstler Österreichs

-Founded in 1912, this national umbrella organisation for visual artists has its offices at Schönbrunn Palace, individual regional chapters exist in Salzburg, Styria, Carinthia, and a shared one for Vienna, Lower Austria and Burgenland.
+Founded in 1912, this national umbrella organisation for visual artists has its offices at Schönbrunn Palace, individual regional chapters exist in Salzburg, Styria, Carinthia, and a shared office for Vienna, Lower Austria and Burgenland.
 The mission of the association includes representing the professional interests of artists, organising and supporting exhibitions, as well as information and lobbying.
 Approximately 1,000 members.

 Vereinigung bildender Künstlerinnen Österreichs (VBKO)

 In principle, the photography chapter within the Federal Economic Chamber is the institution tasked with representing the interests of (professional) photographers.
 Given that photography and film encompass a wide field of specialisations – art, architecture, media, portraits – and that there is not a particularly large number of photographers and cinematographers able to make a living on art alone in Austria, the two groups united in the Syndicat Foto Film, which was very successful in 2012 in achieving a modification of the legal situation and ensuring free access to professional photography.
 The Syndikat has 686 members, who are also active in social networks and include photographers in employment, free-lancers and – the majority – one-person undertakings.
 People working in architecture have the option of joining IG Architektur.
 This body was created for mutual support and exchanges and to foster solidarity.
 Its demands include improved working conditions, equitable contract awards and a redefinition of the professional profile.
 The field of planning and environmental or urban development includes many overlaps with art.
-Number of members: 270.
+Number of members: 290.
 Set up in 2003 by about 20 photographers specialising in architecture, the IG Architekturfotografie is situated at the junction of architecture and photography.
-The group wants to improve their working context and also create awareness for the cultural and ideational value of architectural photography.
+The group wants to improve their working context and also create awareness for the cultural and ideal values of architectural photography.